Breaking Down the REAL + Innovators' Compass

 Why this question?

 Quadrant 1 is all about finding out where one is?
-What does their current reality look, sound, and feel like?
+What does their current reality look, sound, and feel like--both professionally and personally?

-As an administrator of instructional coaches, I used REAL + Innovators’ Compass to get to know each of them.
-During the conversations, a couple of the coaches answered this question, “What’s your current reality?”–
+As an administrator of instructional coaches, I used REAL + Innovators' Compass to get to know each of them.
+This works great for students in the classroom, as well.

 One time I learned from a staff member that their current reality was tending to their mother who was battling Stage 4 cancer.
-Knowing this helped me tailor my approach and be more specific when checking on her.
+Knowing this helped me tailor my approach and be more specific when checking on her and assigning tasks.

 Why is this important to the work we do?

 If we want to help those we serve, we need to know where they are and where they want to go.
-There must be a Point A to get to Point B. We have to start from our current reality–all aspects of it.
+There must be a Point A to develop a route to Point B, and we have to start from our current reality--all aspects of it.

 Relationships can take a lot of time to develop, but discovering the answer of this question can help us better serve our learners.